 Purchase Short and Long Put Options

 Purchasing inexpensive short and long-term put options on the major indices is another possibility.
 A put is an option that represents 100 shares and has a fixed time length before it expires and has a specific selling price.
 If you buy put options on Dow Jones, for example, your puts will gain in value as the index falls.
 These options increase or decrease in value by a much larger percentage than stocks, so even a small number of puts can help offset your long-position losses.

 Bear markets are usually signs of rough financial times.
 If you’re seeking protection from this kind of trend, you could consider investing a bear market fund to weather the storm.

 However, remember that all bear markets end at some point.
 You’ll have to decide whether it’s better to exit the market to try to make a quick buck or stick around until conditions improve and a larger gain is possible.
 Some of the savviest investors advise holding onto your assets in a downturn or even buying more stocks while you can get them for a discount.

 - Worried about a bear market affecting your portfolio?
 You may want to consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Kameleon007, ©iStock.com/Olena_T, ©iStock.com/stevecoleimages